jiveshx/jiveshx/README.md

 # 💫 About Me:
 I am a UI Developer with a solid background in UI/UX and graphic design.
-I<br>specialize in responsive web design, front-end development, and creating<br>user-friendly, visually appealing digital experiences.
-With a focus on both<br>function and design, I work closely with teams to bring ideas to life.<br>Highly-motivated employee with desire to take on new challenges.
-Strong<br>work ethic, adaptability, and exceptional interpersonal skills.
-Adept at<br>working effectively unsupervised and quickly mastering new skills.
+I specialize in responsive web design, front-end development, and creating user-friendly, visually appealing digital experiences.
+With a focus on both function and design, I work closely with teams to bring ideas to life.
+Highly-motivated employee with desire to take on new challenges.
+Strong work ethic, adaptability, and exceptional interpersonal skills.
+Adept at working effectively unsupervised and quickly mastering new skills.

 ## 🌐 Socials: